Job opportunities

 Your Role:

-This internship will place you in the EBC Communications, Advocacy & Policy team, which oversees all external communications and advocacy efforts of the organisation, coupled with policy monitoring and engagement.
+This internship will place you in the EBC Communications, Advocacy & Policy team, which oversees all external communications and advocacy efforts of the organisation.
 The Communications side of the team includes not only social media coverage and website upkeep but also core roles in the preparation of the majority of written materials emerging from the organisation, from joint statements, manifestos, policy reports, and calls to action, to name a few.
-Many of EBC’s events are policy-oriented and take place at the national, EU and/or global level.
+Many of EBC’s initiatives are policy-oriented at multiple levels: national, EU and/or global.
 EBC’s communication is advocacy-driven and aims to speak with one voice for the wider brain community – basic knowledge of the EU system is highly encouraged and ideal.

-- Support the Communications & Advocacy team with its core advocacy-driven communications activities, including the external communication and support with the coordination of events (both on-site and digital)
+• Support the Communications & Advocacy team with its core communications activities, including all external communication efforts and support the coordination of events (both on-site and digital).
+Candidates with prior event experience or an affinity for event coordination—or those eager to build these skills as part of their professional development —are especially encouraged to apply.

-- Creating content related to the EBC communications, advocacy and policy activities as well as the EBC projects for EBC social media accounts (LinkedIn, X, Bluesky & YouTube)
+• Creating content related to the EBC communications, advocacy and policy activities as well as the EBC projects for EBC social media accounts

 Tasks of the Communications, Advocacy & Policy Team:

-- Monitoring and engaging in health, research and other related policy impacting the brain space
+• Monitoring and engaging in health, research and other related policies impacting the brain space

 Requirements:

-- Experience with design and graphic tools (i.e., Canva, Photoshop, Premiere, InDesign, etc.) – video editing skills a plus
+• Experience with design and graphic tools (i.e., Canva, Photoshop, Premiere, InDesign, etc.) – video and/or podcast editing skills a plus

 Application Procedure